-This tutorial will help you connect Norns to another mac or windows computer, so that you can add and update scripts manually on the Norns filesystem.
+This tutorial will help you connect norns to a Mac or Windows computer using Cyberduck, so that you can add and update scripts manually on the norns filesystem.
 It was written using Cyberduck 6.7.1, macOS 10.13.6, and norns 180828 on September 3, 2018.

-Be careful when editing files on Norns.
-If you delete files that Norns needs to run, it could corrupt the filesystem wihch would require a complicated reflash of the image to get back up and running.
+Be careful when editing files on norns.
+If you delete files that norns needs to run, it could corrupt the filesystem which would require a complicated re-flash of the image to get back up and running.
 You most likely only want to be updating things in the dust subdirectory.

-If not already, start up Norns.
+If norns is not already running, boot it up.
 Navigate to SYSTEM / WIFI.
-You can either use Norns in HOTSPOT mode, or by connecting to the same NETWORK that the computer you’ll be downloading the SFTP client to is on.
-See the norns docs for more information about WIFI setup.
+You can either use norns in HOTSPOT mode, or by connecting to the same NETWORK that the computer you’ll be downloading the SFTP client to is on.
+See the network connect docs for more information about WIFI setup.

 Download Cyberduck.
 You can find direct package installation for free from Cyberduck’s website on the changelog page.